Does your model’s prediction accuracy suck but you need to meet the deadline at all costs?

 If you feel that you need to refresh your Python skills, download your Python Cheat Sheets (and get regularly new cheat sheets) by subscribing to my email list.

-Finally, level up your skills with my new Python learning system based on solving rated Python code puzzles.
+You can level up your skills with our new Python learning system based on solving rated Python code puzzles.
 You do nothing but solving Python puzzles and observe how your Python rating improves.

 While working as a researcher in distributed systems, Dr. Christian Mayer found his love for teaching computer science students.